Aseelyaser/Aseelyaser/README.md

 - 🌱 I’m currently learning **React , redux**

-- 👯 I’m collaborate with "The Three Spies Team in [Fitrat Insan Donation-Comunity]**
+- 👯 I’m collaborate with "The Three Spies Team" in [Fitrat Insan Donation-Comunity]**

 - ❓ Ask me about anything related to web developing